Ulmas Mirsaidov: Scientific and political activities

-During his presidency of the AS RT, he contributed a lot to the increase of AS RT’s academicians and corresponding-members’ fee.
-In the AS RT a number of great scientists of our country were elected (10 academicians, 37 corresponding-members).

-He is a great propagandist of our science history.
-In his works “Prezidenti AN Tajikistana”, “Sarvaroni fidokori ilm”, “Oni sostavlyayut slavu tajikskoi nauki” i “Ustodoni man”, the well-known scientists’ life and activity of our country are described.
-U.M.Mirsaidov makes an example of his meetings with them, their characters, talents and desire, their professionalism.
+During his presidency of the AS RT, he contributed to the increase of AS RT’s academicians and corresponding-members’ fee.
+In the AS RT a number of scientists were elected (10 academicians, 37 corresponding-members).
+In his works “Prezidenti AN Tajikistana”, “Sarvaroni fidokori ilm”, “Oni sostavlyayut slavu tajikskoi nauki” i “Ustodoni man”, scientists’ life and activity are described.

-Over a period of his activity as president of the AS RT, academician U.M.Mirsaidov strongly practiced principle of faithful service to the people, the foundation of which is laid by organizers.
-In front of scientists of Academy he set the problem of mobilization of statehood development, socio-economic and spiritual advance of the country.

-Going through tough and sensitive for our country time, he was able to preserve scientific potential of the Academy, our scientific manpower.
-By his activities, he demonstrated scientific talent and organizational capabilities.
 He is a member of several large international organizations and academies.

-Under supervision of U.M.Mirsaidov, the 50th anniversary of the AS RT was brilliantly conducted.
-The jubilee where delegations from 9 CIS countries participated became real triumph of Tajik science.
-Academicians B.E.Paton, N.P.Laverov, J.J.Jenbaev, Vityaz and others highly appreciated the contribution of Tajik scientists to the world science.
+Under supervision of Mirsaidov, the 50th anniversary of the AS RT was conducted.
+Delegations from 9 CIS countries participated.
+Academicians B.E.Paton, N.P.Laverov, J.J.Jenbaev, Vityaz and others appreciated the contribution of Tajik scientists to science.

-In his fruitful activity U.M.Mirsaidov wonderfully combines abilities of scientist, organizer and teacher.
-During many years, he delivered lecturers in Tajik Technical University.
-U.M.Mirsaidov’s lecturers were distinguished by irreproachable logic as well as deep material possession.
+Mirsaidov delivered lecturers in Tajik Technical University over many years.
 He was the chair of state examination committees in Tajik State National University and Tajik State Pedagogical University.

-In 2005, U.M.Mirsaidov was outplaced to Nuclear and radiation safety agency (NRSA) AS RT – State regulatory authority in the field of radiation protection.
+In 2005, Mirsaidov was outplaced to the Nuclear and radiation safety agency (NRSA) AS RT – State regulatory authority in the field of radiation protection.
 As director of NRSA AS RT he strengthens the legislative and regulatory framework.
 By his direct participation, the parliament of the country adopted the following laws: